Asymmetric Number Partitioning with Splitting and Interval Targets: Introduction

-When $s=0$, \nRwayunisplitpar{} is equivalent to the NP-hard problem \nRwayunipar.
-In contrast, when $s\geq n-1$ the problem is easily solvable by the following algorithm: put the jobs on a line, cut the line into $n$ pieces such that the length of line $i$ is $\frac{r_i}{A}\cdot (\sum_j x_j)$, and put the corresponding piece in machine $i$.
-Since $n-1$ cuts are made, at most $n-1$ jobs need to be split.
-So for $n=2$, the runtime complexity of the \nRwayunisplitpar{} problem is well-understood (assuming ${\sf P}\neq {\sf NP}$): it is polynomial-time solvable if and only if $s \geq 1$.
-The main goal of this paper is to analyze the runtime complexity of the problem for any fixed integers $n\geq 3$ and $1\leq s\leq n-2$, as a function of $m$ --- the number of input integers, and $\log_2{S}$ --- where $S$ is defined as the perfect completion time, $S := (\sum_j x_j)/A$.
-Note that $\log_2{S}$ is upper bounded by the number of bits in the input (assuming $A$ is a constant).
-Our main results are: \begin{theorem} For any fixed integers $n\geq 3$ and $s\geq n-2$ and fixed speeds ${\cal R}$, \nRwayunisplitpar{} can be solved in time $O(poly(m,\log{S}))$. \end{theorem} The condition $s\geq n-2$ is tight: when $s<n-2$, the problem is NP-hard even in the special case of identical machines ($r_i=1$ for all $i$), and this is true even for its decision variant \nRwayunisplitperfect{}. \begin{theorem} For any fixed integers $n\geq 3$ and $s<n-2$, \nRwayunisplitperfect{} when $r_i\equiv 1$ is {\sf NP}-complete. \end{theorem}
+\paragraph*{Contribution} When $s,t,u=0$, \splititemempty{}, \splittingempty{} and \intervalempty{} decision versions are equivalent to the {\sf NP}-hard \partitionempty{} decision version.
+In contrast, when $s, t \geq n-1$ the problem, even with asymmetric objectives, is easily solvable by the following algorithm: put the items on a line, cut the line into $n$ pieces such that the length of line $i$ is $r_i \cdot S$, and put the corresponding piece in bin $i$.
+Since $n-1$ cuts are made, at most $n-1$ items need to be split.
+So for $n=2$, the runtime complexity of the \splititem{\asym\decision}{$n, s$}{${\cal X}, {\cal R}$} and \splitting{\asym\decision}{$n, t$}{${\cal X}, {\cal R}$} problem is well-understood (assuming ${\sf P}\neq {\sf NP}$): it is polynomial-time solvable if and only if $s, t \geq 1$.
+The case for \intervalempty{} is slightly different since $u$ is a rational number.
+We summarize all our results in \Cref{tab:nagents}.